Report an Error

 We recommend the NVIDIA GeForce GTX 275 for gaming with highest details at resolutions up to, and including, 1680x1050.

-Being a dual-slot card, its power draw is rated at 219 W maximum.
+Being a dual-slot card, the NVIDIA GeForce GTX 275 draws power from 2x 6-pin power connectors, with power draw rated at 219 W maximum.
 Display outputs include: 2x DVI.
 GeForce GTX 275 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 267 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 249 US Dollars.

 ||Jan 15th, 2009